thomasjallerton/nimbus-framework/docs/resources/functions/WebSocketFunction.md

 sidebar_label: WebSocket Function
 ---

-WebSocket functions allow you to build up a WebSocket API for realtime communication with clients.
+WebSocket functions allow you to build up a WebSocket API for realtime communication with com.nimbusframework.nimbuscore.clients.
 You can only have one WebSocket API in a nimbus project (i.e. only one endpoint).

 ## Basic Usage
-Using the `WebSocketServerlessFunction` annotation a topic where the function will be triggered is specified.
+Using the `WebSocketServerlessFunction` com.nimbusframework.nimbuscore.annotation a topic where the function will be triggered is specified.
 There are three important topics, these are:

 * `$default` - Used when the topic selection expression produces a value that does not match any of the other route keys in your API routes.
 This can be used, for example, to implement a generic error handling mechanism.
 * `$connect` - The associated route is used when a client first connects to your WebSocket API.